jan-alexander/qac/README.md

   - `|-` centered cell
   - `|>` right aligned cell

+### Images

+The keyword to include images is the following: `IMG(source,width,height)`.
+You can use it without the width and height argument, or you can use just one number, if your image is quadratic.
+Please note that there must not be a space in this command.

 ## Organizing Questions

 Questions can be organized into chapters, sections and subsections.
 It's done like this: